wesleycats/311018-ProjectManagement/README.md

 ## Learn goals
 1. Learn how to manage and coach multiple people
-2. Learn how to make a professional work flow, log
+2. Learn how to make a professional work flow and log
-3.	learn how to make sure that the subjects finish their projects complete and on time
+3. Learn how to make sure that the subjects finish their projects complete and on time
+4. Learn how to write a proffessional research document

 ## Planning
 *Week 1:*